Views:

 Only every complete year will count.

-Added Years and Additional Pension do not count towards the doubling that a member receives.
+Added years (AY) and additional pension (AP) do not count towards the doubling you receive.

-Other work may count towards the 20 years required to double membership.
+Other work may count towards the 20 years needed to double membership.

 Transferring back into the Scheme